 Who can refer: Anyone

-Population served: Children (3-21) with Severe Emotional Diagnosis and their families with Medical Assistance
+- Population served: Children (3-21) with Severe Emotional Diagnosis and their families with Medical Assistance

 Reasons for referral: Referrals can be made for children who appear to be struggling with mental health and social emotional concerns which impact their school, home. and/or community environment to provide individual and family mental health support

-Specialty: Individual Skills and Family Skills
+Specialty: Individual Skills, Family Skills

 Payment/billing: Medical Assistance